Chapter 13: Sakura and the Forgotten Memory

 The nominally normal dinner quickly devolved after that.
 Despite the bountiful feast, it could have been a snack tray for how people treated it.
 Nobody was in a mood to eat.
 Instead there was much socializing, joking around, and general partying.

 As could be expected after Professor Dumbledore's announcement, Harry and Ron was the men of the hour.
 People flocked to them, especially Harry.
 A large number of Gryffindor students cheered him on or apologized to him.
 In all of the houses there was a single question, and only two people had the answer to it: what had actually happened?

 Ron claimed to not know very much, having been separated before the actual confrontation in the Chamber of Secrets.
 Harry for his part was close-lipped and provided very few details.
-In fact, there was every reason to suspect that he wasn't even telling the truth.
 Based on how Hogwarts gossip traveled, chances were that they both would only tell the truth of what actually happened to their fellow Gryffindors in the safety of Gryffindor Tower.
 From there, select details would spread out to the other houses through informal channels of friendship.
 Maybe.

 The party went on all night.
 With no exams, no classes the next day, no reason to go to bed, and no inclination to study, there was no reason to stop the so-called dinner.
 The teachers left all the students be as well, making no move to herd everybody out of the room.
 The teachers ate their dinner, and then started mingling as well, primarily with each other.

 Sakura had the time of her life.
 She could tell that Syaoran and Kaho were worried, though.
 Probably because the year was coming to a close and these strange cards had never reappeared.
 Not only them, either.
 Keroberos, who had surreptitiously sneaked in to dinner, was worried too.
 Even the plethora of tasty treats wasn't enough to distract the perpetually hungry guardian beast.